-If you buy a subscription of AutoCAD for 3D modeling, Solidworks/Inventor may later develop some revolutionary technology, leaving you unable to make the transition.
+If you get the AutoCAD subscription for 3D modeling, Solidworks/Inventor may later develop some revolutionary technology, leaving you unable to make the transition.

 Why?
-Because you’ve put your time and energy into doing things with particular software, but while technology has been evolving, you’ve been using the same tools.
-You may find yourself antiquated and out-of-demand.
+Because you’ve already put your time and energy into learning a particular software.
+But while technology has been evolving, you’ve been using the same tools, which might lead to labeling you as antiquated and out-of-demand.

 Are you going to be a freelancer?

-I am a freelancer, and I have noticed that the demand for AutoCAD work is far less than the need for Solidworks/Inventor.
+I am a freelancer, and I have noticed that the demand for AutoCAD skills is far less than for Solidworks/Inventor.
 Most of the jobs posted for draftsmen are for 3D modeling.
 A lot of freelance stuff is up for grabs, so you need to consider what is in high demand.

 Understand what your clients need

-Being able to use the software is only half of what it takes to be a successful draftsman.
+Being able to use the software is only half of the work.
+There’s a lot more it takes to be a successful draftsman.
 You need to know what your clients need.
-Without understanding the industry you are working for, you won’t be useful to a business.
+Without understanding the industry requirements, you won’t be useful to an employer.

 The only reason you are drafting something is because someone needs the drawing/model.
 You need to understand them.